victorzs78/victorzs78.github.io/index.md

 #### Project 1: Software Engineering and Design

-The first artifact of this portfolio is a Mehanic Service Order Website, where customers can fill out a form with their chosen services and see the total cost.
-This is an example of my full stack capabilities.
+The first artifact of this portfolio is a Text Based Game.
 <center>
   <a href="https://github.com/victorzs78/ePortfolio">
   </a>